Donkey Kong 64: Promotion and release

 Rare announced Donkey Kong 64 with a single screenshot on its website and coverage in the January 1999 issue of Nintendo Power.
 Electronic Gaming Monthly wrote that the game was in production for over 2 years by the time it released, and IGN noted that it debuted in playable form at E3 1999.
 It was also demonstrated at Nintendo's 1999 trade show Spaceworld.
 Donkey Kong 64 was expected to be a bestseller, as the console's "crowning achievement" in graphics and sound.

 Donkey Kong 64 was bundled with a special edition Nintendo 64 in translucent "jungle green".

 Donkey Kong 64s sizable marketing campaign doubled the typical budget for a major Nintendo release.
 The campaign included a 60-second commercial played at over 10,000 movie theaters during the holiday season, and additional advertisements via billboards, print, and radio.
 A promotional "The Beast Is Back" tour brought a truck outfitted with Nintendo games across the United States, and a separate sweepstakes between the series and Dr Pepper was advertised in supermarkets.
 Nintendo projected sales of 2.5 million copies within one year, and later that year increased the number to 4 million copies (1.5 million more than for The Legend of Zelda: Ocarina of Time), including 1 million of the translucent green Nintendo 64 bundles.
 Polled retailers expected Donkey Kong 64 to be the top console game sold during the 1999 holiday season.
 It had little holiday season competition from Nintendo, as Nintendo had moved releases including Mario Party 2, Perfect Dark, and Pokémon Stadium into the next year.

 Rare and Nintendo released Donkey Kong 64 in North America in November 1999, and a worldwide release followed the next month.
-Nintendo offered a special bundle of the game and console, including a banana yellow-colored game cartridge, its required Expansion Pak, and a transparent green "Jolly Rancher-style" Nintendo 64 console.
+Nintendo offered a special bundle including a banana-yellow game cartridge, its required Expansion Pak, and a transparent green "Jolly Rancher-style" Nintendo 64 console.

-In April 2015, Donkey Kong 64 was digitally rereleased as one of the first Nintendo 64 games added to Nintendo's Wii U Virtual Console catalog.
-This was the game's first rerelease, as it had not appeared on the Wii Virtual Console.
-Why it was never released on the Wii Virtual Console is unknown, although Nintendo World Report speculated that it may have been related to the fact that it contains both the original arcade Donkey Kong (which was already available on the Virtual Console) and Jetpac (which Nintendo does not hold the rights to) as playable bonuses.
+In April 2015, Donkey Kong 64 was digitally rereleased as one of the first Nintendo 64 games added to the Wii U's Virtual Console catalog as its first re-release.
+The game was not released on the Wii's Virtual Console for unknown reasons; Nintendo World Report speculated that it may have been related to the fact that it contains both the original arcade Donkey Kong (the NES port of which was available on the Virtual Console) and Jetpac (which Microsoft owns through their purchase of Rare) as playable bonuses.
+The game was added to the Nintendo Classics digital subscription service on June 4, 2026.